 At the end of March, Ryan opened up his farm and produce growers, extension agents, farmers, farmer's market vendors, and others were invited to visit the heated high tunnel strawberry project.
 Dr. George Meyer and Diego (the team's biological systems engineer and our visiting scientist); Professor Dave Lambe, MBA; Dr. Paul Read; our university growers Liz Conley, M.S. and Allison Butterfield, undergraduate student; and I spent the afternoon enjoying the sunshine, visiting with our guests and serving them fresh strawberries and popcorn.
 Among the guests was a group of FFA students.
 Many of these young people were very interested in strawberry production and this gave us the opportunity to talk to each one personally about studying horticulture and the wide variety of careers that would be available to them.
 Over the course of the afternoon, we hosted over 65 people - pretty good for a Friday afternoon out in the country.

 Both sites continued harvesting berries into April.
 We stopped taking data in mid-April, but thanks to a cool spring, Pekarek's was able to harvest a few more weeks.
 The plan for May is to plant about 100 or so of the strawberries into Pekarek's field and allow them to produce stolons (runners).
 The runners that are well-rooted will be harvested in the fall, bundled and stored in the produce cooler.
 These dormant crowns can then be used to start new heated high tunnel plants in mid-December.
-Click here for update and photos PDF.
+Photos of CEA Open House.

 This project was funded by a grant from the Walmart Foundation and administered by the University of Arkansas System Division Of Agriculture Center for Agricultural and Rural Sustainability.